Skip to content

 • promote.py compares the challenger's MAE to the champion's.
 It's lower, so the production alias moves to v4 (part 5).

-• The pods are wired to load models:/house-price@production (part 5), so the next time a pod starts — a rollout, a scale-up, or a restart — it loads v4.
-No image rebuild, no code change (parts 2, 6).
+• The pods are set up to load models:/house-price@production (part 5), so the next time a pod starts — a rollout, a scale-up, or a restart — it loads v4.
+No image rebuild, no code change (parts 5, 7).

-• If v4 had been worse, promote.py would have refused it and nothing would have changed.
-The gate is the safety.
+• If v4 had been worse, promote.py would have rejected it, and nothing would have changed.
+The gate is the safety mechanism.

-Now trace a code change instead — say you improve the batch endpoint.
+Now trace a code change instead: say you improve the batch endpoint.
 Push it; GitHub Actions runs the tests, builds an image tagged with the commit SHA, scans it with Trivy, and pushes it to ECR (part 4).
-You bump the tag in the Deployment; Kubernetes rolls it out pod by pod, each new pod gated by the readiness probe so traffic only moves once it's actually serving (parts 3, 6).
-Two completely different kinds of change — a better model and better code — travel two separate, automated paths and meet in the same running service.
+You update the tag in the Deployment; Kubernetes rolls it out pod by pod, each new pod gated by the readiness probe so traffic only moves once it's actually serving (parts 3, 7).
+Two completely different kinds of change (a better model and better code) travel two separate, automated paths and meet in the same running service.
 That separation is the point.

 What ties it together: everything is code

-The quiet through-line of all ten parts is that nothing lives only in someone's head or someone's console.
+The quiet theme of all eleven parts is that nothing lives only in someone's head or someone's console.
 The model is a versioned artifact in a registry.
+The data is versioned in DVC, so every model can name the dataset it learned from.
 The API and its container are code.
 The pipeline is code.
 The Kubernetes state is code.
 The AWS infrastructure is code.
-The drift check and retrain trigger are code.
+The drift check and the retrain trigger are code.
 You could delete the entire AWS account, run terraform apply and the pipeline, and rebuild the whole platform from a git repo.
 That reproducibility — the same discipline we demanded of the model in part one, applied to every layer — is what separates a platform from a pile of scripts that happen to work.

 What we deliberately left out

-An honest finale names its own edges.
+An honest finale admits its limits.
 This series is a spine, not the whole skeleton.
-We didn't build a feature store (worth it once several models share features), model explainability (SHAP and friends, which matter the moment a prediction affects a person), true production A/B testing or shadow deployments (evaluating a challenger on live traffic before promoting), GPU serving and batching (a different world for deep learning), or a data-versioning tool like DVC alongside the model registry.
-Each is a real part of mature MLOps.
+We didn't build a feature store (worth it once several models share the same features) or model explainability (SHAP and friends, which matter the moment a prediction affects a person).
+We also skipped true production A/B testing and shadow deployments (testing a challenger on live traffic before promoting it), and GPU serving and batching (a different world, for deep learning).
+Each of these is a real part of mature MLOps.
 None of them changes the shape you now have — they slot into it.
 That's the payoff of building the spine first.

 • 1 — MLOps is DevOps plus versioning, quality gates, and drift monitoring; training and inference are separate lifecycles.

-• 3 — Docker welds the model to its exact runtime so it runs the same everywhere.
+• 3 — Docker packages the model with its exact runtime, so it runs the same everywhere.

-• 4 — GitHub Actions tests, builds, scans, and ships the image on every change, keylessly.
+• 4 — GitHub Actions tests, builds, scans, and ships the image on every change — with no stored keys.

 • 5 — MLflow tracks every experiment and promotes models by champion/challenger, not by date.

-• 6 — Kubernetes runs it with self-healing, autoscaling, and zero-downtime, readiness-gated rollouts.
+• 7 — Kubernetes runs it all with self-healing, autoscaling, and zero-downtime, readiness-gated rollouts.

-• 7 — Terraform makes the VPC, cluster, registry, and IAM reproducible and destroyable.
+• 8 — Terraform makes the VPC, cluster, registry, and IAM reproducible — and easy to destroy.

-If you started this series able to deploy a web app and ended it able to deploy, monitor, and automatically retrain a model in production, you didn't learn a new career — you extended the one you have.
+If you started this series able to deploy a web app, and you ended it able to deploy, monitor, and automatically retrain a model in production, you didn't learn a new career — you extended the one you already have.
 That was the whole premise back in part one: you already knew 90% of this.
-The other 10% is everything we just built, and it's the part that turns "the model works on my laptop" into a system you'd trust at 3am.
+The other 10% is everything we just built, and it's the part that turns "the model works on my laptop" into a system you can trust at 3am.
 The complete platform is in the series repo.
 Thanks for building it with me — now go put a model in production.